stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

       - title: My Projects
         subtitle: Detailed reports
         content: >
-          Walk-throughs of my previous projects with detailed explanations of my execution.
+          Walk-throughs of my previous projects with detailed explanations of the execution.
 Become inspired and gain insight.
         actions:
           - label: See Past Work
             url: /faq